Community Science

 • Synergizing Ground Observations with Remote Sensing: In synergy with remote sensing technologies (e.g. satellite imagery), we ensure that the data collected by community scientists complements and enhances high-level ecological monitoring.
 This integration allows for a richer, multi-scale view of ecosystems and biodiversity changes.

-Equity is a cornerstone of our work
+Fairness is a cornerstone of our work

 We recognize that for community science to succeed, participants must be valued and rewarded for their contributions.
 To achieve this, we focus on: